 Especially in the bathrooms, it’s handy to keep a small supply of cleaning products, like a multi-purpose cloth for quick wipe downs.

-I also keep vinegar, which I use to clean almost everything, in the laundry room, and kitchen cleaners like appliance cleaners (I’m loving the Easy-Off Stainless Steel Cleaner and the Easy-Off Oven Cleaner) under the sink.
+I also keep vinegar, which I use to clean almost everything, in the laundry room and bathrooms, and kitchen cleaners like appliance cleaners (the multi-purpose Easy-Off Stainless Steel Cleaner and the Easy-Off Oven Cleaner are amazing) under the sink.

 2. Follow a schedule